SuheylZ/GenericDataManager/README.md

 So it gives you all the EntityFramework benefits without you using the EntityFramework directly and tries to do even more.
 All it asks you is provide a simple connection string in simple english [ConnectionStrings.com](www.connectionstrings.com) and only the name of your model. and it does the rest.

-**Sample Working**

-To use it
- - Use the nuget package [GenericDataManager](https://www.nuget.org/packages/GenericDataManager) OR
- - Use the command from package console

  PM> Install-Package GenericDataManager